nikossan/Preplexity-Codex/README.md

 7. **🧠 Re-index Library**.
 When your work inside perplexity on old conversations and download them, you need to re-index for the search to work well.
 8. Once you are done, close the server by going to the terminal where you started it and press **Ctrl+C** 2 times.
 This will also close this page.

+## *Security and privacy concerns?*

+All what goes on is contained in your computer.
+A local web server is created, a auto-browsing engine is evoked, scripts are run to extract **your** data from the Perplexity server.
+Technically, you can do that by hand.
+Perplex-Codex just saves you the time and effort.

+If you want you can go to the **github repository from where you hopefully downloaded** the tool https://github.com/nikssen/Perplexity-Codex/ and check the source code.
+I personally, find this too much of an effort.

+So just load the .ts files from the src/ folder to an an AI and prompt it "Check this code for malicious activity.
+Does it send data anywhere?
+Does it use my data outside my computer?
+Does it expose anything of private and secure nature to the outside world?"
+You can do that for free in many AI chatbots.

 ## Support and discussions